 Sales compensation is a sensitive topic; people’s pay is on the line!
 But it doesn’t have to be confusing.
 We created this guide to make sure we’re all speaking the same language.

 Sales comp, or what a sales rep gets paid, is usually a mix of a base salary and extra financial incentives.
 It’s used to encourage and set expectations for specific selling behaviors in order to help drive results to achieve individual, team and company goals.

 The following terms and concepts will help you understand the different parts of sales comp and why they matter.

-Management By Objective: MBOs are a target or sales goal defined by an objective or type of activity.
-Commonly used to motivate management or non-quotaed employees.
-Performance based incentives, based on criteria other than opportunity data.
-MBOs are used to reward activities outside of a sales cycle, often to reward skill building and development goals.
+MBOs are a target or sales goal defined by an objective or type of activity.
+Commonly used to motivate management or non-quoted employees.
+Performance-based incentives, based on criteria other than opportunity data.
+MBOs are used to reward activities outside of a sales cycle, often to reward skill-building and development goals.

 Want to talk more about sales comp?
 Chat with our team of experts!